 Application Process and Requirements

-Applicants will be solicited and accepted in the fall of each year through the ERAS.
-The program director and the faculty will review applications and those applications deemed superior would be asked to come for an interview between January and April of each year.
-After interviews are completed the faculty meets to discuss all applicants and the decision is based on the opinion of the faculty.
-The program participates in the National Resident Matching Program for Pediatric Pulmonology fellows.
+The program director and the faculty will review applications and those applications deemed superior would be asked to come for an interview between September and November of each year.
+Applicant flight and hotel accommodations will be scheduled and/or reimbursed by the Division of Pulmonary Medicine (*up to two nights lodging max).
+After interviews are completed, the faculty meets to discuss all applicants and the decision is based on the opinion of the faculty.
+The program participates in the National Resident Matching Program (NRMP) for Pediatric Pulmonology Specialty Fellowship.

 For additional questions or concerns, please consult the individuals below: